On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

 \begin{defn} We will denote by $\overline{\O(\G)}$ the closure of $\O(\G)$ as a sub-space of $\R^{\mathcal C}$, and by $\overline{\p\O(\G)}$ the closure of $\p\O(\G)$ as a sub-space of $\p\R^{\mathcal C}$. \end{defn}

-In~\cite{CM}, it is proved that $\overline{\p\O(\G)}$ is a compact space.
+It is known that $\overline{\p\O(\G)}$ is a compact space (see~\cite{CM} for classical case and~\cite{Horbez} for relative one).
 Moreover, there is a more detailed description of $\overline{\p\O(\G)}$ in terms of very small trees as follows.

 \begin{defn} Let $T$ be a metric $G$-tree such that every factor $G_i$ fixes a unique point of $T$.
 Then $T$ is called {\em small} if arc stabilizers in $T$ are either trivial, or cyclic and not contained in any conjugate of some $G_i$. $T$ is called {\em very small} if it is small, non-trivial arc stabilizers in $T$ are closed under taking roots, and tripod stabilizers in $T$ are trivial. \end{defn}

 \begin{thm}(Horbez, \cite{Horbez}) Let $\G$ be a free factor system of a countable group $G$, and let $\O(\G)$ be the corresponding relative outer space.
 Then $\overline{\p\O(\G)}$ is the space of projective length functions of minimal, very small trees (with repect to the free factor system $\G$). \end{thm}